-ProSoft Technology [®], ProLinx [®], inRAx [®], ProTalk [®], and RadioLinx [®] are Registered Trademarks of ProSoft Technology, Inc. All other brand or product names are or may be trademarks of, and are used to identify products and services of, their respective owners.
+ProSoft Technology[®], ProLinx[®], inRAx[®], ProTalk[®], and RadioLinx[®] are Registered Trademarks of ProSoft Technology, Inc. All other brand or product names are or may be trademarks of, and are used to identify products and services of, their respective owners.

-ProSoft Technology® Product Documentation
+ProSoft Technology[®] Product Documentation

 In an effort to conserve paper, ProSoft Technology no longer includes printed manuals with our product shipments.
-User Manuals, Datasheets, Sample Ladder Files, and Configuration Files are provided on the enclosed CD-ROM, and are available at no charge from our web site: www.prosoft-technology.com
+User Manuals, Datasheets, Sample Ladder Files, and Configuration Files are provided on the enclosed CD-ROM in Adobe[®] Acrobat Reader file format (.PDFs).
+These product documentation files may also be freely downloaded from our web site: www.prosoft-technology.com